 Once you’ve got your reading material, you’ll no doubt be itching to make some progress on your project.
 But where do you start?
 You’re going to need some parts, and you’re going to need to know where to get them from.
 If it’s a genuine or OE part you’re after, this is an easy one, you just need the part number of what you need, and a phone.
 If you don’t know what I mean about ‘part number’, go back and read the previous section, you know, the boring one about books and reading.

-For most genuine or OE parts, I use Peninsula BM.
+Another great option for parts are some of the big BMW wrecking yards that specialise in the older cars.
+I’ve always used Peninsula BM.
 They’re both a wrecking yard and also a parts supplier.
 Pricing is competitive, and they’ll even courier parts to you.
 You can either email them through your order, or even easier, just call them and give them the part numbers of what you need.
 Please don’t say “Hi, I’m after the thing that goes through the hole with the widget on the other side”.
-They’re parts suppliers, not Rainman.
+I’m going to harp on this, but again, have those part numbers handy.
 Have your chassis & engine numbers handy too, sometimes they’ll ask for this.